 Johan Huizinga, Homo Ludens: A Study of the Play-Element of Culture

-There are other recurring qualities in my work, e.g., I tend to prefer minimalism over ornamentation; to play down the normal use of words in favor of words as performative or affective utterances (à la Artaud; cf. speech-acts); to feature monsters, monstrosities, and the monstrous; &c; but these are incorporated into the greater pattern.
+There are other recurring themes and qualities in my work, e.g., I tend to prefer minimalism over ornamentation; to play down the normal use of words in favor of words as performative or affective utterances (à la Artaud, cf. speech-acts); to feature monsters, monstrosities, and the monstrous; &c; but these are incorporated into the pattern described above.